 - Achilles' Heel: The Black Hole Trigger may give him access to outrageous amounts of power, but if it's hit hard enough to get jammed, Evol ends up paralyzed.
 This becomes vital in fighting him when his power reaches levels the rest of the cast can't hope to match.

 - Animated Armor: A variation.
-According to the data found about the Evol Driver, Kamen Rider Evol isn't so much a suit as much as his host physically transforming into Evolt.
+According to the data found about the Evol Driver, Kamen Rider Evol isn't so much a suit as much as his host physically transforming into Evolto.

 - Bling of War: Evol's suit is drastically bulkier than every other Rider costume and dripping with gold.

-- Clipped-Wing Angel: Terrifyingly, the monstrously powerful Cobra Form is a drastically weakened version of Evolt's true Black Hole form.
+- Clipped-Wing Angel: Terrifyingly, the monstrously powerful Cobra Form is a drastically weakened version of Evolto's true Black Hole form.

 - Evil Counterpart: To both Build and Cross-Z, complete with forms designed to be knockoffs of each of them.
 Like Build, Evol has a red and blue color motif underneath all the gold, and utilizes Best Matches, but he only matches everything against Rider System.
 Like Cross-Z, he's the fusion of an alien with a human, but his alien half dominates his human half.